-MOVES2014a allows the modeler to specify diesel fractions for 13 composite (gasoline and diesel) vehicle categories by vehicle age MOVES2014a assumes that urban/transit buses are 100 percent diesel, motorcycles are 100% gasoline, and combination long haul trucks are 100% diesel, so these categories do not require diesel fractions.
+MOVES2014a allows the modeler to specify diesel fractions for 13 composite (gasoline and diesel) vehicle categories by vehicle age.
+MOVES2014a assumes that urban/transit buses are 100 percent diesel, and that motorcycles are all gasoline fueled, so these two categories do not require diesel fractions.
 The diesel fraction represents the portion of diesel vehicles in a composite (gasoline and diesel) vehicle class for any vehicle age.
 When the modeler enters diesel fractions, all 13 sets of fractions are required.
 Each set of fractions contains the diesel fractions estimates for 30 vehicle ages from the evaluation year back through the 30th fraction, which represents vehicle ages of 30 years and older.
 The model year that MOVES2014a applies to each age-specific diesel fraction value depends on the calendar year of evaluation, thus the modeler must provide separate input for each evaluation year to be modeled.